roman-tremmel/ggfastman/README.md

 ```

-# Individualization
+## Individualization

 Of course you can individualize the plot using standard ggplot2 functions.

-- other sales
+- other scales

 ```{r}
 FASTGWASMAN::manhattan(cad_gwas, build='hg18', speed = "fast", y_scale = F) +
   ylim(2, 10)
 ```

-Of note, set `y_scale = F` to avoid the error of a second y scale present.
+Of note, set `y_scale = F` to avoid the error of a present second y-scale.

 - add significance line(s)